-• UNHCR has received only 11% of the USD 2.2 million funding needs for the 2024 Rohingya boat response.
+• UNHCR has not received any funding out of the USD 2.2 million funding needs for the 2025 Rohingya boat response.
 In order to respond to the needs of new Rohingya arrivals, UNHCR has had to re-prioritize activities using its current budget.
-As the response remains critically underfunded, more support is needed to scale up assistance in the sites and to respond to anticipated Rohingya boat arrivals in the last months of the year.
+As the response remains critically underfunded, more support is needed to scale up assistance in the sites and to respond to anticipated Rohingya boat arrivals throughout the year.